top of page

 Together, this creates a system where:

-• users find the right part faster
+• Users find the right part faster.

-• buyers do less manual work
+• Buyers do less manual work.

-• vendors receive clean data
+• Vendors receive clean data.

-• maintenance gets what they need without delay
+• Maintenance gets what they need without delay.

 The Bottom Line

-If you’re looking at your current process and thinking “this is way too manual,” or your team is constantly fixing bad requests, that’s usually where the problem is.
+If you’re looking at your current process and thinking, “This is way too manual,” or your team is constantly fixing bad requests, that’s usually where the problem is.
+If you’re curious how this actually works in practice, you can book a quick walkthrough with one of our Maximo experts here.

 Comments